-Unless configured otherwise, the session originator (CMS_O) MUST include a Supported header containing the value "precondition".
-For each media flow in the SDP sent with the INVITE, the precondition-type MUST be "qos", the strength-tag MUST be "optional", the desired status-type MUST be "e2e", and the direction-tag MUST be "sendrecv".
+Unless configured otherwise, the session originator (CMS_0) MUST include a Supported header containing the value "precondition".
+For each media flow in the SDP sent with the INVITE, the precondition-type MUST be "qos", and the status-type MUST be segmented, i.e. there needs to be separate attributes for the local and the remote segment as described in [11].
+The strength-tag in the desired-status attributes MUST be "none" and the direction-tag in the local and remote desired-status attributes MUST be "sendrecv".

 When CMS_O receives an answer SDP, CMS_O MUST see if the answer SDP contains any QoS preconditions: if it does, then session establishment MUST continue in accordance with the QoS preconditions.
 Otherwise, session establishment is already progressing and CMS_O MUST simply continue with local QoS operations independent of session progress.